CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 You can choose your hardware model based on available NVIDIA Spectrum (SNXXXX) switches.
 This does not affect the simulation but acts as a macro to pre-populate the number of ports per switch model.
 You don’t need to use each port.

-Click on a node to view its properties.
+Select a node to view its properties.

 - **Name**: Node hostname.
-- **Operating System**: OS automatically installed onto the node.
-No need to boot into ONIE or install it yourself.
+- **Operating System**: Name of the OS that was installed on the node.
+The OS is installed automatically.
 - **CPUs**: Number of CPUs.
 Default 1-2 GB depending on Spectrum switch selected.
 - **Memory (GB)**: Amount of RAM.
 Default 2 GB.
 - **Storage (GB)**: Amount of hard disk space.
 Default 10 GB.